In 2012, UBC honoured Japanese Canadian students sent to internment camps

 1942 Japanese Canadian UBC Students Fund: A fund has been created as a tribute to recognize the Japanese Canadian students of 1942.
-Donations will support the community-based research of the Asian Canadian Studies program, as part of UBC’s commitment to educating future students about the injustices of the Second World War.
+Donations will support the community-based research of the Asian Canadian and Asian Migration Studies program, as part of UBC’s commitment to educating future students about the injustices of the Second World War.
 For more information, please visit: http://startanevolution.ubc.ca/projects/1942-japanese-canadian-ubc-students-fund/